resolve109/study-aws-sa/aws-study-guide.md

   - Automatically fails over to a standby instance during planned maintenance or unexpected outages
   - Particularly effective for PostgreSQL workloads needing both resilience and read scaling
   - Provides better operational efficiency than cross-region read replicas for regional high availability
+- **Reader Endpoints**:
+  - For offloading read traffic while maintaining high availability:
+    - Use RDS Multi-AZ DB cluster deployment (not just a Multi-AZ DB instance)
+    - Point read workloads to the reader endpoint
+  - This configuration provides automatic failover support in under 40 seconds
+  - Allows read traffic to be offloaded from the primary instance
+  - More cost-effective than creating and managing separate read replicas
+  - Simplifies the architecture compared to creating multiple standalone read replicas

 ### Amazon Aurora
 - **Overview**: